Lucasplaygaemes/JNTD/README.md

 That's a cool things, you can add plugin on it, just put it on the plugins folder.
 The correct documentantion will be uploaded to how to add one.
 For now, i haven't make any new plugins, because i'm using fuctions that ware already implemented.

 # Curl!
 I'm currentlying implementing the curl in the code, how exactly it's going to work? i don't know.
 I'm still thinking what's exactly will it download, i'm think of makig extras function's that are downloadble, like the calculator, or TODO.
 Don't ask how i gonna make them dowloadble like an addon, i will figure it out, eventually.
+It's already implemented, and it's working.
 # Repository!
 Well, for now, don't suit me making a online repository for "3" plugins.
 So i'm using this repository, as a repository!
 It's simple, i think, the official plugins will be here.